KrzysztofUrbaniec/retail-sales-analysis/README.md

 - Supplier ID - Unique identifier of each supplier

 Prior to the analysis the data was cleaned/preprocessed in the following way:
-- Formating of Customer Status column in orders.csv was unified
+- Formatting of "Customer Status" column in orders.csv was unified
-- Date Order was placed column was renamed to Order Date
+- "Date Order was placed" column was renamed to Order Date
-- Total Retail Price was divided by the Quantity Ordered to obtain Unit Price per Unit column
+- "Total Retail Price" was divided by the "Quantity Ordered" to obtain "Price per Unit" column

 #### The KPIs used in the project:
 User-centric KPIs: